 Join our group at UTokyo!

+Please check our recent publications to get a sense of our research directions.
 If you have any questions about joining our group, feel free to contact me.
-I attend AI conferences such as ICLR, NeurIPS, and ICML at least once a year, so let me know if you'd like to meet and chat.
+I will attend ICLR 2026 (Rio de Janeiro) and will likely attend ICML 2026 (Seoul), so let me know if you'd like to meet and chat.

 Ways to Join the Lab